jgoppert/zephyr-comms/README.md

 	  * One officially supported development environment: ubuntu 22.04
       * One official simulator: Gazebo Fortress
       * List of officially supported boards
+	  * Only support the zephyr operating system, translate to ROS/etc. on host, it doesn't belong here.

 At the completion of this project, we hope to have a flight controller that is useful for research and can rapidly deploy new algorithms that can be verified.